aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/using-conditional-blocks/working-with-table-row-conditional-blocks/_index.md

 |Client|Country|Local Address|
 | :- | :- | :- |
 |**No data**|||

+**Note –** Table-column data bands and conditional blocks can also be nested to table-row conditional blocks, but not conversely: Nesting of table-row conditional blocks into table-column data bands and conditional blocks is forbidden.

 A special case is a template option inside a single-column table row.
 In such a case, if you put an opening `if`, `elseif`, or `else` tag and a closing `if` tag in the same cell, the engine treats a template option formed by these tags as a common one rather than a table-row one by default.
 The following template illustrates such a scenario.